wp-plugins/8tracks-shortcode/readme.txt

 == Description ==

-Much like other WordPress shortcodes do for YouTube or Vimeo, this plugin allows you to embed mixtapes from 8tracks.com via a shortcode.
+Much like other WordPress shortcodes do for YouTube or Vimeo, this plugin allows you to embed mixtapes from 8tracks.com in your posts and as widgets.

 == Usage ==